ray-project/enhancements/reps/2022-11-23-labels-mechanish-and-affinity-schedule-feature.md

 ### 2. ObjectAffinitySchedulingStrategy
 If the user has a request, you can consider adding the attributes of labels to objects.
 Then the strategy of ObjectAffinity can be launched。

+### 3. TaskAffinitySchedulingStrategy
+Because the resource synchronization mechanism of Label has been implemented above.
+Therefore, it is easy to create a TaskAffinity strategy for Task.